 How Spain’s 2025 rental regulations impact investors

 Spain’s new 2025 regulations come in response to local worries about a lack of affordable housing, partly due to a rise in holiday lets on platforms like Airbnb.
 Under the new rules, holiday rentals across the country must meet tougher standards, and major cities like Barcelona, Málaga, Palma de Mallorca and Seville have placed tighter restrictions on short-term rentals.
-Breaking these rules could mean fines of up to €60,000.
+Breaking these rules could mean fines that run into tens of thousands of euros, depending on the region and severity.

 But it’s not all bad news – fewer properties on the market means higher rental prices and less competition if you play by the rules.
 Your best bet as an investor is to look for homes just outside the restricted central zones, ideally close to transport links and local amenities.